openl2m/openl2m/docs/api/admin/api_snmp.rst

         ...
     ]

-Note this is a V2 snmp profile, so *priv_protocol* and *sec_level* are don't cares.
+Note this is a V2 snmp profile, so *passphrases*, *priv_protocol* and *sec_level* are don't cares.
-Community and V3 pass phrases are not shown for obvious reasons!

 Add SNMP Profile
 ----------------

 The "/api/switches/snmpprofiles/" POST endpoint allows you to create a new SNMP Profile.
 The new object will be returned if the call succeeds.
+Valid field names are as shown in the above output example.

-Here is an example call.
+Here is an example call to create a new SNMP v2 profile:

 .. code-block:: python

-    http --form POST http://localhost:8000/api/admin/switches/snmpprofiles/ 'Authorization: Token ***34b' args-to-be-added
+    http --form POST http://localhost:8000/api/admin/switches/snmpprofiles/ 'Authorization: Token ***34b' name="New SNMP v2" community="private" version="2"

 and the example output: